fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 Loading (Just error) (Just xs)
 {% endhighlight %}

-and the "empty, general error, and request pending" state would look like this:
+The "empty, general error, and request pending" state would look like this:

 {% highlight elm %}
 Loading (Just error) Nothing